-An essential part of delegating tasks is learning how to trust yourself and your team to assist you with the work that you need done.
+An essential part of delegating tasks is learning how to trust yourself and your team to assist you with the work that you need to be done.
 It demonstrates your leadership skills to upper management.
 It also helps you identify areas where your team shines the most.
-Making the decision to use Hootsuite bulk composer to schedule content that has been written and curated by your team demonstrates good judgment.
+Deciding to use Hootsuite bulk composer to schedule content that has been written and curated by your team demonstrates good judgment.

 Being a Good Delegator is a Trait That Employers Look For in Strong Leaders